Previews courtesy of Athletic Communications Departments

 - Bowling Green enters the MAC portion of the season with a record of 6-6.
 However, the Orange and Brown are 6-2 when playing teams that aren't receiving votes in the nation's top 25 poll.

 - Teams that BGSU has lost to this year have a combined record of 39-14 (.736).
-Overall, the Falcons had the third-hardest non-conference schedule in the MAC behind Ball State and Ohio, with Bowling Green's ranking 109th in the nation.
+Overall, the Falcons had the third-hardest non-conference schedule in the MAC behind Ball State and Ohio with Bowling Green's ranking 109th in the nation.

-- The Falcons closed out the non-conference schedule with a 4-1 record in their last five matches, with the only loss being to undefeated Michigan State in four sets.
+- The Falcons closed out the non-conference schedule with a 4-1 record in their last five matches with the only loss being to undefeated Michigan State in four sets.

-- In the all-time series against Ohio, Bowling Green has won 12 of the last 14 meetings while also registering a win in the last seven times they've hosted the Bobcats.
+- In the all-time series against Ohio, Bowling Green has won 12 of the last 14 meetings while also registering a win the last seven times they've hosted the Bobcats.

 - In the all-time series against Kent State, the Falcons have won each of the last 10 meetings as well as 18 of the last 19, dating back to the 2015 season.

 - The Orange and Brown head into the MAC schedule with 396 MAC wins in program history, just four away from reaching 400.
-So far, only two schools have hit the mark being Western Michigan and Ball State.
+So far, only two schools have hit the mark, being Western Michigan and Ball State.

 Starting MAC Play Strong